 BDporc

-We carry out the digitalization, sensorization and augmented analytics so that the pork sector work with efficiency and sustainability.
+We carry out digitalization, sensorization and augmented analytics so that the pig sector works efficiently and sustainably.

 Optimization of resources in swine